-Before you deliver personalization, you have to have the data.
+Before you deliver personalization, you have to have customer data.
 Makes sense, right?
-But how do today’s most tech-savvy brands actually collect data about their customers?
+But how are today’s most tech-savvy brands capturing data about their customers?
 Most important: How do they make it actionable?

 The recently released L2 Personalization Report took a deep dive into this topic.
-It looks into some interesting ways brands are capturing customer preferences—from signup forms to mobile apps that help women apply makeup.
+It looks into some interesting ways brands are capturing customer preferences—from signup forms to mobile apps.

-L’Oréal Paris offers five beauty diagnostic tools (skin care, face makeup, eye makeup, hair care, and hair color) in an effort to help customers find the ideal product while helping L’Oréal’s data-capture strategy, too.
+Among those highlighted is global beauty brand L’Oréal Paris; they offer five beauty diagnostic tools (skin care, face makeup, eye makeup, hair care, and hair color) in an effort to help customers find the ideal product while contributing to L’Oréal’s data-capture strategy, too.

 From the report:

 “Through its five unique consultative tools, the brand can extract over 148 unique data points per consumer, ranging from hair thickness and eye color to favorite lash looks and preferred foundation texture.
 In theory, the brand can segment consumers into more than 2.1 octillion highly granular personas, based on their diagnostic quiz results.”

 The type of data the L’Oréal Paris app collects is implicit.
 The customer is handing over the information willingly, but they’re getting something real, tangible, and valuable out of it, too.

 Let’s break it down this way: